kevin-chau/SuperMarioWorldJS/README.md

     npm install

 # Running
-This project uses `grunt connect` to run the web server.
+This project uses `grunt connect` to run the web server behind Phaser.
 To start the server, simply run `grunt`:

     grunt